Undergraduate Handbook

 The faculty reserves the right to recommend the withdrawal of students whose work, conduct or any other circumstances make it inadvisable to remain in the College of Allied Health Sciences.
 Students should review their program policies and the UC Student Code of Conduct.

-Students who wish to return to the College of Allied Health Sciences after an absence of one academic year or longer must apply for readmission.
-Applications for readmission are available through any UC advising office or under the “forms” link on the OneStop website.
-Deadlines for submission of this application are listed on the form.
-Students that have attended another College or University since leaving UC will be required to re-apply to UC as a transfer student through the Admissions transfer website
+Students who wish to return to the College of Allied Health Sciences after an absence of one academic year or longer must submit an Application for Readmission.
+Deadlines for submission of this application are listed on the registrar’s readmission website.
+Students who have attended another College or University since leaving UC will be required to re-apply to UC as a transfer student through the Admissions transfer website.

 Readmission is contingent upon students meeting minimum program requirements, availability of clinical sites, and college resources.

 The Office of Student Affairs will determine re-admissibility of former students in collaboration with the program director of the student’s desired major.
 Data from college records and data submitted at the time of re-application will be considered.
-An applicant seeking readmission must be able to achieve a 2.5 cumulative grade point average within one full-time (minimum of 12 credit hours) academic term or two part-time terms (at least 12 credit hours total).
-A student’s failure to achieve a 2.5 GPA will result in suspension from CAHS.
+An applicant seeking readmission must be able to achieve a 2.5 cumulative grade point average (2.25 for online learning students) within one full-time (minimum of 12 credit hours for on-campus students and minimum of 9 credit hours for online learning students) academic term or two part-time terms (at least 12 credit hours total for on-campus students and 9 credit hours total for online learning students).
+A student’s failure to achieve a 2.5 GPA (2.25 for online learning students) will result in suspension from CAHS.
 The Office of Student Affairs will notify the applicant of their decision and the terms of readmission, if appropriate.

 Undergraduate Grade Grievance Policy & Procedures